open-telemetry/opentelemetry-specification/specification/metrics/api.md

 ### ValueObserver

-`ValueObserver` is the asynchronous instrument corresponding to `ValueRecorder`, used to capture non-additive measurements that are expensive to compute and/or are not request-oriented.
+`ValueObserver` is the asynchronous instrument corresponding to `ValueRecorder`, used to capture non-additive measurements with `Observe(value)`.
+These instruments are especially useful for capturing measurements that are expensive to compute, since it gives the SDK control over how often they are evaluated.

 Example uses for `ValueObserver`:
 - capture CPU fan speed